sumit-ps-dev/LlyodsAndroidAssignment/README.md

 # Llyods Android Assignment

-This is a simple Kotlin MVVM-clean-architecture demonstration.Following technologies are used to build this assignment
+This is a simple Kotlin MVVM-clean-architecture demonstration.To build this project I have used below standard libaries of Android

-1. Kotlin
-2. MVVM architecture
-3. Retrofit 2 by Square
+1. Retrofit 2 by Square for Networking
-4. Moshi Json Converter
+2. Moshi Json Converter
-5. Hilt
+3. Hilt Dependency Injection
-6. Coroutines
+4. Coroutines
-7. Mockk for Unit testing.
+5. Mockk for Unit testing.
-8. Kotlin Extension
+6. Glide Image Loading

 # Architecture flow